nstarman/2019-10-22-dotAstronomy-Plotting-Workshop/README.md

 In this case, *it* is plotting in Python, and for better or worse there are a whole lot more than one way to go about it.
 In this tutorial we cannot cover the myriad plotting options, so instead we will focus on just two.
 The first, [Matplotlib](https://matplotlib.org) is the closest Python has to the "obvious" way to do plotting; though as anyone who has used Matplotlib knows, it is often anything but obvious.
 The second, [Plotly](https://plot.ly), is a newer entrant to the field, but one that I think has the potential to go the distance and become the standard library for interactive plots.

 If you are here to read a long summary of how to plot I am sorry to disappoint.
 The best way to learn Python is to use Python and we will mostly be looking at example [Jupyter Notebooks](https://jupyter.org).
 This README serves as both guide for this tutorial and collection of resources for future reference.
-We start with a brief overview of the plotting landscape
+We start with a brief overview of the plotting landscape.